-This section is intended to give an overview of the site and get you started as a student in a class.
+This section gives an overview of the site and how to get started as a student in a course.

 If you're reading this you have probably already registered an account and created a profile.
 Details on how to do that are located in the "help" section of the main menu bar.

 This guide is divided into chapters including an overview (this page) and a guide for each of the types of weeks during a course.
 There is a table of contents on the left side of the page.
 Click on chapter title to go to that section.
 You can also click on the grey triangles on the top and bottom right of this section of text to move to next or previous chapters.

 The main page of the site includes site news and sections that are customized for you.

 During open enrollment the center column of the main page has a list of available courses.
 See "Course schedule" below for more information on how to enroll.